kaltura/kaltura-player-js/docs/embed-types.md

   </script>
 ```

 ## IFrame Embed

-iframe embed is good for sites that do not allow 3rd party JavaScript to be embed on their pages.<br>
-This mode fits more stringent page security requirements.<br>
+The iframe embed is good for sites that don't allow third-party JavaScript to be embedded in their pages.
+This makes the iFrame embed a better fit for sites that have stringent page security requirements.<br>

-If using this iframe only embed mode, the page won't be able to access the player API.
+Note that if you use the iframe only embed mode, the page won't be able to access the player API:

 ```html
 <iframe type="text/javascript" src="http://www.kaltura.com/p/{PARTNER_ID}/embedPlaykitJs/uiconf_id/{UICONF_ID}?autoembed=true&targetId={TARGET_ID}&entry_id={ENTRY_ID}&config={"player":{"playback":{"autoplay":true}"></iframe>
 ```